 Expertise: The Supreme Court and the judicial system, democracy and voting, civil rights, criminal justice and civil liberties, race and ethnicity, women's rights, religion

 Michele Jawando is an attorney and social justice advocate working at the intersection of policy, political strategy, and media.
-She currently serves as the vice president for Legal Progress at American Progress.
+She currently serves as a vice president at the Center for American Progress and a senior adviser for the Center for American Progress Action Fund.
 Starting spring 2017, she added another facet to her work, becoming a co-host of the highly acclaimed podcast Thinking CAP, a 30-minute weekly news and politics podcast that has maintained steady but fast growth, reaching No. 16 on the iTunes Top 200 list for News and Politics podcasts in early August and No. 125 for all podcasts.

 Previously, she served as general counsel and senior adviser to Sen. Kirsten Gillibrand (D-NY), where she was responsible for a wide-ranging portfolio of policy issues pertaining to the federal judiciary and nominations; voting rights; women and labor issues; LGBT issues; education; telecommunications; technology; and ethics.
 As a member of Sen. Gillibrand’s senior staff, she was responsible for leading some of the office’s landmark work, including the passage of the 9/11 health bill; the repeal of Don’t Ask, Don’t Tell; the confirmation of Supreme Court Justice Sonia Sotomayor and Justice Elena Kagan; and Sen. Gillibrand’s trailblazing work on military and campus sexual assault.